kemolumi/kemolumi/README.md

 > [!IMPORTANT]
 > i don't like:
-> - vercel hater of its business model and pricing.
+> - vercel bc of its business model and pricing.
 > - ai companies doing everything in their power to collect human skills as a commodity.
 > - and the people supporting it: the people that can't think for themselves when there's no generative model babysitting them, likes to produce slop, or larps hard.